Numb11/Numb11/README.md

 **Numb11/Numb11**
 Not sure what to write here so stuck with the GitHub template.
 - 🔭 I’m currently working on broadening my Programming and Computer Science knowlege.
-- 🌱 I’m currently working on my COmputer Science Project and getting fmailiar with Web Development again!
+- 🌱 I’m currently working on my Computer Science Project and getting fmailiar with Web Development again!
 - 👯 I’m looking to collaborate on Python,HTML and CSS projects!
 - 💬 Ask me about anything and I will try to help you.
 - 📫 How to reach me: My details are located in my personal profile bio.